News

 • Allegro Smart

-• Expanding delivery and order pick-up options
+• Expanding delivery and pickup options

-• Working on search quality
+• Work on search quality

-Thirdly - an overview of the arsenal.
+Thirdly – a review of the armament.

 Fourthly – morale!

-The clash between Amazon and Allegro will likely not be a spectacular showdown of titans but a long, grueling battle for the market, categories, segments, and shares - to the "bleeding out" or market abandonment by one of them.
-One thing is certain, an interesting time is ahead.
+This will not be a spectacular showdown of titans, but a long, arduous battle for the market, categories, segments, and shares – until one side either is "bled dry" or cedes ground.
+One thing is certain: we are in for a very interesting time.

 Tomek Jankowski